astrolin/ephemeris-api/README.md

 > Ephemeris HTTP API

 This `ephemeris-api` provides [ephemeris](https://github.com/astrolet/ephemeris) functionality, over the HTTP protocol, as a web service.
 It is powered by [Pedestal](http://pedestal.io), including adaptors for [Jetty](http://www.eclipse.org/jetty) and [Immutant](http://immutant.org).
 Pedestal enables a "huge variety" of deployment possibilities, not all of which enabled or documented here.
+Thanks also go to [pedestal-api](https://github.com/oliyh/pedestal-api) for making it simple and easy.

 ## Rationale